Retro Coffee Maker: 7 Picks For Vintage Style Lovers

 The Haden Heritage Coffee Maker is our top choice for retro coffee makers this year, thanks to its great style and even better functionality.

-The circular clock and arrangement of silver buttons give it a distinctly retro flair, especially if you opt for the turquoise color.
+The circular clock and arrangement of silver buttons give it a distinctly retro flair, especially if you opt for the turquoise colour.
 But the sleek lines and brewing features are entirely modern.
 It would look right at home in 1950 or 2050 – and will brew great coffee in any era.

 The Haden Heritage is a 12-cup programmable coffee maker has a glass carafe and a built-in warming plate to keep your coffee warm.
 You can program it to brew up to 24 hours in advance, and the hot plate turns off automatically after up to two hours.